 GeneCards Summary for ABCC9 Gene

 ABCC9 (ATP Binding Cassette Subfamily C Member 9) is a Protein Coding gene.
 Diseases associated with ABCC9 include Cantu Syndrome and Cardiomyopathy, Dilated, 1O.
-Among its related pathways are Inwardly rectifying K+ channels and Cardiac conduction.
+Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include transporter activity and ion channel binding.
 An important paralog of this gene is ABCC8.

 Subunit of ATP-sensitive potassium channels (KATP).
 Can form cardiac and smooth muscle-type KATP channels with KCNJ11.
 KCNJ11 forms the channel pore while ABCC9 is required for activation and regulation.